 The primary effectiveness endpoint was the mean percent reduction in absolute cylinder.
-The percent reduction in absolute cylinder is defined as the difference between the post-operative magnitude of the subjective Manifest Refractive cylinder (converted to the corneal plane) and the pre-operative magnitude of the sustaments (cylinder converted to the corneal plane) and the pre-operative Manifest Refractive cylinder (converted to the corneal plane) and the magnitude of the post-operative Manifest Refractive cylinder (converted to the corneal plane) and the magnitude of the post-operative Manifest Refractive cylinder (converted to the corneal plane) and the magnitude of the pre-operative keartometric cylinder.
-When comparing the mean (SD) for the Control Cohort 46.5% (43.8%) to that of the 1.25 toric Cohort it was 10.8%, a statistically significant difference (p < 0.001) was demonstrated.
-The mean (SD) percent reduction of cylinder for the 200 toric Cohort was 8.8% (97.1%); for the 2.75 toric Cohort it was 97.4% (19.2%), and for the all toric Cohort it was 85.0% (29.3%).
-The percent reduction of cylinder within 0.500 and 1.000 of intended correction for the Trulign Toric Posterior Chamber Intraocular Lens was 78.4% and 95.5%, respectively, the minimum properative kerantometric cylinder treated was 1.33.
-D. The results are shown in Table 1.8 hersenvation of best-corrected visual acuity show 98.0% and 100.0% of eyes implanted with a toric lens reported a VA of 20/40 or better at six months at Distance and Near, respectively, MI visual acuity results are presented in Tables 2-10.
+The percent reduction in absolute cylinder is defined as the difference between the post-operative magnitude of the subjective Manifest Refractive cylinder (converted to the comeal plane) and the pre-operative magnitude of the keratometric cylinder, divided by the intended reduction in cylinder expressed as a precentage.
+The intended reduction in cylinder is the difference between the "intended" magnitude of the post-operative Manifest Refractive cylinder (converted to the corneal plane) and the magnitude of the pre-operative keratometric cylinder.
+When comparing the mean (SD) for the Control Cohort 46.5% (43.8%) to that of the 1.25 toric Cohort 79.9% (31.8%), a statistically significant difference (p < 0.001) was demonstrated.
+The mean (SD) percent reduction of cylinder for the 2.00 toric Cohort was 88.0% (27.1%); for the 2.75 toric Cohort it was 97.4% (19.2%), and for the all toric Cohort it was 85.0% (29.3%).
+The percent reduction of cylinder within 0.50D and 1.00D of intended correction for the Trulign® Toric Posterior Chamber Intraocular Lens was 78.4% and 95.5%, respectively.
+The minimum preoperative keratometric cylinder treated was 1.33 D. The results are shown in Table 1.
+Preservation of best-corrected visual acuity show 98.0% and 100.0% of eyes implanted with a toric lens reported a VA of 20/40 or better at six months at Distance and Near, respectively.
+All visual acuity results are presented in Tables 2-10.
 The rotational stability of the toric lens was demonstrated in a cohort of patients across the Form 3 to Form 4 (1-2 months to 3-6 months) postoperative intervals.
-A total of 100% (122/122 eyes) of subjects demonstrated less than or equal to 5 deg
+A total of 100% (122/122 eyes) of subjects demonstrated less than or equal to 5 degrees of rotation between Consecutive Visits.
+Additionally, 96.1% of eyes exhibited rotation of less than or equal to 5 degrees between the day of surgery and the Form 4 visit, demonstrating rotational stability in the early postoperative period.
+The results are shown in Table 13.
+No eyes (0%, 0/20) in the highest available cylinder correction (2.75D) reported significant visual disturbances through Form 4.
+The results are shown in Table 14.
+Tables 15-19 provide device effectiveness across the range of preoperative corneal astigmatism.
+Tables 20-21 provide information on the predictive error of the Truliqn® Toric IOL calculator.

-The data provided below includes all subjects enrolled in Clinical Trial 650, including 4 eyes with the control lens ATS2, and 6 eyes with the test lens ATS2T.
-The ATS2T is not approved.
-Note:
+Note: The data provided below includes all subjects enrolled in Clinical Trial 650, including 4 eyes with the control lens AT52, and 6 eyes with the test lens AT52T.
+The AT52T is not approved.

-TABLE 1 PERCENT OF EYES WITH REDUCTION IN CYLINDER WITHIN 0.50 D AND 1.00 D OF INTENDED - FORM 4 (EFFECTIVENESS)
+TABLE 1 PERCENT OF EYES WITH REDUCTION IN CYLINDER WITHIN 0.50 D AND 1.00 D OF INTENDED - FORM 4 (FEEECTIVENESS)